Relaterat

 Two romantasy obsessed friends who like to talk sh*t about smut, wingspan and sometimes books!
 Tune in every Wednesday where we get lost in the captivating worlds of our favourite books!
 From hotties with wings to swoon-worthy storylines, we'll explore it all!

-If you love series like ACOTAR, Throne of Glass, Crescent City, Fourth Wing, The Book of Azreal, Spark of the Everflame, Quicksilver, Dawn of Onyx and Six of Crows then we have you covered! -
+If you love series like ACOTAR, Throne of Glass, Crescent City, Fourth Wing, The Book of Azreal, Spark of the Everflame, Quicksilver, Dawn of Onyx, Six of Crows and The Serpent and the Wings of Night then we have you covered! -

 -